 ) in an attempt to escape and rescue LUH.
 However, the escape won't be easy, and in their strange world, nothing is guaranteed.

-' earliest works, which started his rapid ascent in Hollywood.
+' first feature film, which started his rapid ascent in Hollywood.
 You may be more familiar with this film from the sound system company Lucas named in its honor, or from the fact that the number 1138 shows up everywhere

 in Star Wars